Moubarak-01/FamLink/README.md

-Here's the updated README.md incorporating all the requested changes, including the dark mode display fixes, the new keyboard shortcuts, and the End-to-End Encryption features.

-Markdown

 # FamLink ✨

 FamLink is a comprehensive, community-driven mobile web application designed to empower parents and connect families with trusted care providers.
 It combines AI-powered vetting, community sharing features, and a robust marketplace to relieve the mental load of parenthood.